 The instant pot is a dream when it comes to risotto.
-This lemon asparagus risotto – perfect for spring and summer – is no exception.
+This lemon asparagus risotto is no exception.
 Creamy, tender, lemony rice loaded with fresh asparagus.
-No constant stirring required.
+No constant attention and stirring required.

-When asparagus comes into season, I’m all over it.
+When asparagus season comes around, I’m all over it.
 Cheap, fresh and flavorful.

-I love making risotto in the instant pot.
+I love pressure cooker risotto.
 It’s easy and it comes out great with little effort.
-No standing over the stove for 20+ minutes, coaxing the rice to absorb liquid to create that classic risotto creaminess.
+Best part is no standing over the stove for 20+ minutes, coaxing the rice to absorb liquid to create that classic creamy risotto.

 For extra nutrition, I add chopped fresh spinach to the asparagus risotto, but feel free to leave it out.
 Or use one of the other variations suggested below.

-The bottom line is healthy and delicious spring risotto.
-I call it spring comfort food.
+The bottom line is healthy and delicious risotto.
+I call it perfect spring comfort food.